jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 ### Emacs

 Emacs was originated in 1976 from the AI Labs at MIT, the same place Richard Stallman came from.
 GNU Emacs was released in 1984 and developed entirely by Richard Stallman himself.
 In 1980 James Gosling (father of the Java Language) had created his own Emacs in the spirit of opensource called gmacs, but sold his project to a company who re-licensed it with a proprietary license.
 Emacs is basically a [Lisp language](https://en.wikipedia.org/wiki/Lisp_\(programming_language\) "Lisp")  interpreter focusing on macros (or key combinations) to make repeatable actions.
 Emacs is a very powerful editor (see the cartoon at the beginning of the chapter) and has plugins for email and other functions to exist entirely inside of emacs.
-In the course of this book we will not be focusing on emacs but that is not because of a deficiency, I recommend you to try it out at least once.
+In the course of this book we will not be focusing on emacs but that is not because of any deficiency, I recommend you to try it out at least once.

 > *In it normal editing mode, GNU Emacs behaves like other text editors and allows the user to insert characters with the corresponding keys and to move the editing point with the arrow keys.
 Escape key sequences or pressing the control key and/or the meta key, alt key or super keys in conjunction with a regular key produces modified keystrokes that invoke functions from the Emacs Lisp environment.
 Commands such as save-buffer and save-buffers-kill-emacs combine multiple modified keystrokes [^80]*.
 > *GNU Emacs is an extensible, customizable text editor—and more.
 At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing [^78] [^79].*

 Emacs features include: